beancount/fava/docs/development.rst

     # using a virtual environment is optional, but recommended
     python -m venv venv
     . venv/bin/activate
-    make
     pre-commit install  # add a git pre-commit hook to run linters pip install --editable .

 You can start Fava in the virtual environment as usual by running ``fava``.
 Running in debug mode with ``fava --debug`` is useful for development.

+You can run the tests with ``make test`` and the linters by running ``make lint``.
+There are further make targets defined, see the `Makefile` for details.
-You can run the tests with ``make test``.
-After any changes to the Javascript code, you will need to re-run `make`, or, if you are working on the frontend code, running ``npm run dev`` in the ``frontend`` folder will watch for file changes and rebuild the Javascript bundle continuously.
+After any changes to the Javascript code, you will need to re-build the frontend, which you can do by running ``make``.
+If you are working on the frontend code, running ``npm run dev`` in the ``frontend`` folder will watch for file changes and rebuild the Javascript bundle continuously.

 If you need a newer version of Beancount than the latest released one, you can install from source like so (more details `here